mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *DateTimeRange) SetField(v string)
 ```

-SetField gets a reference to the given datadog.NullableString and assigns it to the Field field.
+SetField gets a reference to the given common.NullableString and assigns it to the Field field.

 <a name="DateTimeRange.SetFieldNil"></a>
 ### func \(\*DateTimeRange\) [SetFieldNil](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_datetime_range.go#L153>)